 give you management access using the Google Domains

 If you cannot restore your project, the registrant contact can reach out to Google Cloud support to gain access to the domain.

 You made changes to your DNS configuration but the changes are not taking effect

 Due to the nature of DNS as a distributed system, changes to DNS configurations often take a while to propagate to the entire internet.
-This is because DNS resolvers anywhere in the world can cache your old configuration for a length of time equal to that record's time-to-live (TTL).
-Thus, it may take the full duration of the old configuration's TTL for your new configuration to become fully visible.
+This is because DNS resolvers anywhere in the world can cache your old configuration for a length of time equal to that record's TTL.
+Thus, it might take the full duration of the old configuration's TTL for your new configuration to become fully visible.
 For Cloud Domains, changes to the DNS provider or name servers, and changes related to DNSSEC can often take up to a day to become fully visible across the internet.

 You published DS records and now your domain is not resolving

 Publishing DS records is the last step in enabling DNSSEC for your domain.
 To ensure your domain continues to resolve, DS records should generally be removed a day or two before changing your name servers or DNS provider.
 Similarly, new DS records should be published no sooner than a day or two after completing a name server or DNS provider change.

 If problems resolving your domain coincide with changes to DS records, it means that your DNS domain provider has not properly signed your domain's DNS configuration.
 You can remove the DS records to see if that fixes the problem.
 However, like any other DNS change, removing the DS records can take some time (up to the TTL of the removed records) to take effect.